riccardocadei/Higgs-Boson-Challange-2020-EPFL/README.md

 ### Notebook

-`main.ipynb`: predicting the accuracy of all the methods through cross validation and tuning the best parameters for ridge regression.
+`main.ipynb`: tuning the best parameters for ridge regression and predicting the accuracy of all the methods through cross validation.

 `plots.ipynb`: data analysis and visualizion of the accuracy and error with different choices of parameters.